iRacing License Explained – How To Progress in iRacing

 To simplify the Thrustmaster ecosystem, I’m going to group the current range of Thrustmaster racing wheels by performance and price.

-Starting at the pointy end, Thrustmaster does manufacture some great high-end racing wheels.
-These come in the form of the TS wheel range and the new and improved T-GT II.
+Starting at the pointy end, Thrustmaster does manufacture some great high-end sim racing wheels.
+These come in the form of the TS wheel range, the improved T-GT II, and most recently the direct drive T818.

-These wheelbases are the most powerful and highest performing wheels Thrustmaster make.
-While these are the best wheels Thrustmaster produce, they are still belt-driven.
-This puts them out of contention for the best wheelbase on the market.
+These wheelbases are the most powerful and highest-performing wheels Thrustmaster make.
+While these are the best wheels Thrustmaster produce, they are all still belt-driven, apart from the new Thrustmaster T818.

 The mid-range wheelbases are where Thrustmaster shine.
 The T300 and TX racing wheels have been solid go-to wheelbase for years, and offer fantastic force feedback with a variety of customisable branded wheel rims.